JakubStachh/Swift-Projects-WIP/README.md

-# C - Simple Projects 🚀
+# Swift - Simple Projects 🚀

 A collection of 'beginner-friendly' **C programming projects** covering **algorithms, problem-solving, and small applications**.
 Each project is self-contained and organized into folders for easy access.

-📌 **Perfect for:**
-✔️ Beginners learning C
-✔️ Interview preparation
-✔️ Small coding exercises

 ---